 I'm currently working with Dr. Craig Hardgrove on various interdisciplinary projects for nuclear planetary science applications here at ASU.

-Zawacki is a third-year Geological Sciences Ph.D.
+Zawacki is a fifth-year Geological Sciences Ph.D.
 Candidate studying under Ramon Arrowsmith and Christopher Campisano in the School of Human Evolution and Social Change.